Parker Milner: Personal

 Milner is from Pittsburgh, Pennsylvania.
 During the 2010 offseason, Milner and two other Freshman hockey players (Philip Samulesson and Patrick Wey) were involved in an accident when the SUV they were passengers in was hit by a trolley close to the South Street T-stop near Boston College.
 Players were treated for minor injuries.

-Milner has also become an occasional writer for Vox Media's Easter, often writing both regarding the Charleston area and on road games to local restaurants relative to the venue of the game.
+Milner has also become an occasional writer for Vox Media's Eater, often writing both regarding the Charleston area and on road games to local restaurants relative to the venue of the game.

+As of August 20, 2025, Milner is the Food Editor of The Post and Courier.
+He joined The Post and Courier after leading the Charleston City Paper's food section.